omakoleg/unword/README.md

 # About
 Chrome extension to store selected chunks of text to indexedDb.

-List of words could be viewed in extension popup.
+List of questions could be viewed in extension popup.

 # License